 These accelerated prerequisite descriptions have been provided for your convenience.
 Please refer to them to determine if the prerequisite courses you have taken or plan to take will fulfill the prerequisite requirements for the accelerated nursing option.

-If you are unsure if your courses will satisfy the prerequisite requirements, the Office of Undergraduate Admissions will make the final determination when your completed application is reviewed in February.
+If you are unsure if your courses will satisfy the prerequisite requirements, the Office of Undergraduate Admissions will make the final determination when your completed application is reviewed.

 Courses Required Prior to Application to the Accelerated Option

 - Completion of all 7 prerequisite courses before December 1 application deadline

 - The prerequisite courses do not need to be completed at UMass Boston

 - You may take the prerequisite courses at an accredited community college or university.

 - Please click course above and compare it to the course description of the course you plan to take to confirm the same topics are covered

 Please note: The following 3 courses -- Anatomy and Physiology I, Anatomy and Physiology II, and Microbiology -- must be taken within 10 years and a grade C+ or higher is required for acceptance.